KTXM

 KTXM (99.9 FM; "Texas Thunder Radio") is a terrestrial American radio station, airing a country music format licensed to Hallettsville, Texas, simulcasting 94.3 KYKM Yoakum.
 The station is owned by Kremling Enterprises, Inc.

+On May 30, 2025, the Federal Communications Commission revoked the broadcast licenses for KTXM and sister station KYKM(FM) due to delinquent regulatory fees from FY 2017-21and FY 2024.
+The order also dismissed pending renewal applications for the stations.
+The FCC had issued a "Pay or Show Cause Order" in January 2024.